 Your AC system uses a chemical refrigerant to move humidity within your home outside.
 This makes your house chilly and refreshing.
-The model of refrigerant used in your Albany house’s air conditioner has switched a couple of times as time has gone by, keeping up with technology breakthroughs and environmental considerations.
+The model of refrigerant used in your Albany house’s air conditioner has switched a few times as time has passed, keeping up with technology breakthroughs and environmental considerations.

-All updated home AC units in Albany have R410a, also known as Puron.
-But this refrigerant will subsequently be discontinued.
-This is a result of a sustained concentration on restricting compounds known to negatively affect the environment.
+All modern home AC units in Albany run on R410a, also known as Puron.
+But this refrigerant will subsequently no longer be made.
+This is because of a sustained attention on restricting substances known to negatively affect the environment.

-To learn the “why” that causes cooling rules, it helps to put it into perspective.
-Two-thirds of the 128.5 million houses in the U.S. have cooling systems, according to the U.S. Department of Energy.
+To learn the “why” that causes AC rules, it helps to put it into perspective.
+Two-thirds of the 128.5 million residences in the U.S. have air conditioning, according to the U.S. Department of Energy.